Linearized Polynomial Chinese remainder codes: A special case and a first decoding algorithm

-In this section, we present graphs illustrating the success probability of the decoding algorithm.
+In this section, we present graphs illustrating the success probability of the decoding algorithm, under the assumption that the error follows a uniform distribution.
 The blue curve represents the probability of obtaining a basis of the support of the lifted error using its second block, as a function of the rank weight of the lifted error.
-The red line indicates the bound given by the linear system, while the black line corresponds to the unique decoding radius. \\
+The red line indicates the bound given by the linear system, while the black line corresponds to the unique decoding radius.

 Using the same notation as above, the parameters used to generate the following graph are $n=200$, $k=50$, $\alpha=50$, $q=5$, and $m=80$. \\